SEServerExtender/EssentialsPlugin/README.md

 Command| Options|Example
 -------|--------|-----------------------------------------------------------------------------------------------------
 /admin scan area at | [x] [y] [z] [radius] | /admin scan area at 0 0 0 1000 - This will scan for all ships and stations at position 0 0 0 within 1000m of that point.
 /admin scan area towards | [sX] [sy] [sz] [tx] [ty] [tz] [distance] [radius] | /admin scan area towards 10000 0 0 0 0 0 5000 1000 - This will scan for all ships and stations at position 5000 0 0 within a 1000m radius.
-It basically starts at position 1000,0,0 and moves towards 0,0,0 5000 meters (which is 5000,0,0).
+It basically starts at position (10000,0,0) and moves towards (0,0,0) by 5000 meters (which is (5000,0,0)).
 This is useful when moving ships a certain distance in a direction, and this allows you to scan the area before moving them to ensure nothing is there.
 /admin scan nobeacon | (no options) | /admin scan nobeacon - This command scans for ships and stations that have no beacons.
 This allows you to preview a list of ships before running the cleanup on it in case something is wrong.